InsightDI/deploying-modern-workloads/README.md

 1. Within the `workflows` folder open the `terraform-plan.yml` file.

 1. The file is somewhat self-documenting, but see below for some highlights.
-(Complete GitHub Action syntax can be found [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).)
+(Complete GitHub workflow syntax can be found [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).)
    1. `on`: For declaring workflow triggers.
    1. `jobs`: The list of jobs that run within the workflow.
 Each job is composed of multiple steps.
 This job includes steps that 1) check out the source code, 2) install Terraform, 3) execute `terraform init` and 4) execute `terraform plan`.
    1. Note how the `env:` property configures environment variables for the subsequent steps.
 The Azure provider for Terraform uses these environment variables to connect to the Azure subscription.
 For example, the `ARM_CLIENT_ID: ${{secrets.DMW_ARM_CLIENT_ID}}` code sets an environment variable named "ARM_CLIENT_ID" to the secret value named "DMW_ARM_CLIENT_ID".
 You will configure these secrets in the next section of the lab.